belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 Finalization of the SectorMap
 -----------------------------

 By default a SectorMap is always trained including timing information, but tracking usually provides SectorMap with and without timing information.
-The timing information is removed by copying the original SectorMap and then setting the corresponding ranges for the filters using time to (`-INF` , `+INF`) for the copied SectorMap.
+The timing information is removed by copying the original SectorMap and then setting the corresponding ranges for the filters using time to :code:`(-INF ,+INF)` for the copied SectorMap.

 In addition both SectorMaps, with and without timing, need to be brought into a format that is expected by the database.